 3. Adjust Your Strategy to Maximise Cross-Device Conversions

 It is worth noting that users are more likely to complete transactions if the path to completion is clear and easy.
 So, you want to make cross-device conversions just as easy as same-device purchases in order to increase your revenue.

 With this in mind, use the information in your ‘Conversions’ column to rethink your Google AdWords bids.
 This way your strategy will be aimed at boosting cross-device conversions and you will be tailoring the journey to the multi-device user.

 Tracking cross device conversions on Facebook

 Conclusion – Cross-Device Conversions Help You Land More Customers

 With so many devices on the market nowadays, users are branching out when it comes to online purchasing.
 Device mobility allows a fluidity that really suits many users’ lifestyles, so companies that adapt to and facilitate this have a better chance of winning those users’ business.

 With cross-device conversions becoming increasingly popular, now is the time to optimise your ad campaigns to suit them.

-For help with your digital marketing campaigns, whether that’s Google Ads, Search Engine Optimisation (SEO), Facebook, LinkedIn, or Social Media, get in touch with us today.
+For help with your digital marketing campaigns, whether that’s Google Ads, Search Engine Optimisation (SEO), Facebook, LinkedIn, or Social Media, or if you are looking for a professional landing page design agency, get in touch with us today.
 Or, view all our services here.